 The Committee draft released today would improve the rules governing S corporations, making it easier for them to raise capital, manage their businesses, and transfer the business on from one generation to the next.

 The S Corporation Association has a long history of supporting many of the provisions included in today’s draft, including making permanent the five-year holding period for built-in gains, expanding the ability of S corporations to have foreign shareholders, and reducing the harmful effects of the “sting” tax.
 Most recently, these provisions were included in the S Corporation Modernization Act (H.R.
 892) introduced by Reps.
 Dave Reichert (R-WA) and Ron Kind (D-WI) last week.

 While there are many details to work out, the draft presented today is an excellent start and we’re eager to work with the Committee and its Working Groups to construct the best possible framework for America’s small and closely-held businesses.”

 Our plan for the next several weeks is to work with the pass-through business community to dive into the details and provide comments to the Committee and the Working Groups.
 Expect to hear more on this soon.

 Small Business Survey Supports Comprehensive Tax Reform

 Our main take-away is that the small business community strongly supports tax reform.
-NFIB found that eight out of ten business owners support comprehensive tax reform while a similar number believe tax reform means lower rates applied to a broader base.
+NFI found that eight out of ten business owners support comprehensive tax reform while a similar number believe tax reform means lower rates applied to a broader base.

 Moreover, business owners are ready to put their money (preferences) where their reform is by identifying specific tax items that should be repealed or paired back.
 The most popular preferences to reduce or eliminate include the mortgage interest deduction (73 percent), the employer-provided health insurance (57 percent) and tax-exempt bonds (47 percent).